Far-right politics in New Zealand: 20th century

 In the early 20th century, another more disciplined strain of anti-Semitism crystallised around the social credit theory.
 This theory, set out by the British engineer C. H. Douglas, was highly critical of bankers and financiers, believing that debt was being used to undermine people's rights.
-While by no means all creditists were anti-Semitic, the complaints made by Social Credit fit well with existing anti-Semitic theories that Jews controlled financial institutions.
-As such, many anti-Semites gathered around social credit organisations, and in some cases, became powerful.
+Douglas toured New Zealand in 1934 and expounded his view that Jews were involved in a global conspiracy to control finance.
+An independent Social Credit Party was founded in 1953, but had ceased to be a vehicle for anti-semitism by the 1970s.
+In the late 1970s the party became concerned about infiltration by the anti-semitic New Zealand League of Rights and ejected members with racist views.

-Initially, most supporters of social credit were supporters of the Labour Party, which meant that any anti-Semitic sentiments were considerably diluted.
-Later, however, an independent Social Credit Party was founded, and some allege that the new group contained many anti-Semitic elements.
-Gradually, rifts emerged in the party over anti-Semitic views, and the faction opposed to anti-Semitism was victorious.
-By the late 1960s, any anti-Semitic strain had been virtually expelled from the Social Credit Party.
-Many anti-Semites supported the League of Rights, an organisation originating in Australia which also had links to the social credit movement.
+Many anti-Semites later supported the League of Rights, an organisation originating in Australia that also had links to the social credit movement.
+In the 1970s the League organised speaking tours in support of apartheid regimes in South Africa and Rhodesia, and advocated a tax revolt to break a "Zionist plot".

-Unlike some countries, New Zealand did not have any notable fascist organisations in the first half of the 20th century, although the New Zealand Legion was sometimes accused of having fascist leanings.
+Unlike some countries, New Zealand did not have any notable fascist organisations in the first half of the 20th century, although the New Zealand Legion was accused of having fascist leanings.
 There were no real equivalents to the British Union of Fascists or the Silver Legion of America, although certain individuals, notably Lionel Terry and Arthur Nelson Field, promoted white supremacist ideals.

 In the post-war period, however, a number of fascist organisations became active.
 In 1968, the fascist activist Colin King-Ansell was jailed for an attack on a synagogue.
 The following year, he established the National Socialist Party of New Zealand, and contested a number of elections under its banner.
 Later, he led a group called the National Socialist White People's Party, modelled after the party established by George Lincoln Rockwell in the United States.
-In 1979, King-Ansell was fined for breaching the Race Relations Act by distributing several thousand anti-Semitic leaflets.
+In 1977, King-Ansell was convicted of racial incitement and jailed for three months for distributing several thousand anti-Semitic leaflets.
+The sentence was reduced to a $400 fine following an appeal in 1979.